You have questions about treatments offered at the Mizzou BioJoint® Center, and we have answers.

 Each insurance company has individual policies and guidelines regarding these types of surgeries.
 In general, most insurance companies readily provide coverage for the surgeries performed at the Mizzou BioJoint® Center in the knee that involve one area of the joint for patients 55 years old or younger who are active and in good physical condition.
 For our more extensive surgeries in the knee (regardless of your age), surgeries in the hip, ankle, or shoulder (regardless of your age), and for patients older than 55, we may have to go through an extensive process with your insurance company in order for you to get coverage.

 We take care of this process for you and we have a high success rate in getting coverage after providing the necessary documentation and evidence to your insurance company, but there are times when companies completely deny coverage.
 For patients older than 60 years of age, it is very rare that coverage would be provided.
-Most procedures performed at the Mizzou BioJoint® Center are not covered by either Medicare and Medicaid.
+Many of the procedures performed at the Mizzou BioJoint® Center are not fully covered by Medicare or Medicaid, so our team can discuss options with you if either of these are your primary insurance provider.
 If your insurance company does not provide coverage and you still want to pursue treatment with us, then self-funding is an option open to you that we could discuss further with you.